 The City provides the following services: general government, public safety, public works and economic development.
-At September 30, 2010, the City had no active police department.

 NOTE 2 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The financial statements of the City have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to government units.
 The GASB is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
 The more significant of the government's accounting policies are described below.